59 German Oral Exam Phrases With Audio

 Now that you’ve learned 59 key German oral exam phrases, it’s time to see how you can prepare for your exam.

-Familiarize Yourself with the Format of the Exam
+Familiarize Yourself with the Exam Format

 This is the first step to ensuring that you’ll be calm and confident on test day.
 You’ll know what to expect, how to present yourself and, most importantly, your preparation will be focused and relevant.